efstajas/tela/README.md

 tela.listen(8000)
 ```

-Now, go ahead and run — Congratulations, your server is now listening on port 8000.
+Go ahead and run the script — congratulations, your server is now listening on port 8000.
 Try calling `POST /example-app/initialize`, and you'll see that you receive back a valid canvas defininion with the `text` component you defined in your `initialize handler.

 ### 😎 Advanced usage